 I’d take a guess that many of us with side hustles and freelance projects are upholders.
 Meeting inner expectations is essential when you’re the only holding yourself truly responsible for getting your work done and keeping your life balanced.

 So, when can being an upholder be a negative?
-Others can view upholders as rigid, too concerned with schedules and to do lists, too willing to bend their expectations of others.
+Others can view upholders as rigid, too concerned with schedules and to-do lists, too willing to bend their expectations of others.
 I can think of my parents often getting on me, even now as an adult, for being overly busy, but it all comes down to us just understanding each other’s tendencies.

-APPLYING THE TENDENCIES TO YOU
+APPLYING THE TENDENCIES TO YOUR EVERYDAY

 Once you figure out your tendency, and the tendency of those around you, it’ll totally change your interpersonal relationships, both at home and in the office.
 All of a sudden, the colleague that’s constantly questioning your work is a questioner, not someone trying to undermine your validity in the office.
 The friend that needs you to meet them 10 minutes before a workout class is just an obliger figuring out the best way to get themselves to the gym.